To be eligible for the annual Wellness Program Incentive, you must be a Wellness Participant.

 Each year, a variety of health and wellness programs are available for faculty and staff.
 These programs facilitate adoption and maintenance of healthy behaviors.

-To be eligible for the annual Wellness Program Incentive, you must be a wellness participant—defined as a CWRU faculty or staff member with Benelect medical plan coverage who met the participation requirements for the biometric screening, health risk assessment, and tobacco attestation form.
+To be eligible for the annual Wellness Program Incentive, you must be a wellness participant—defined as a CWRU faculty or staff member with Benelect medical plan coverage who met the participation requirements which are typically a biometric screening, a health risk assessment, and tobacco attestation form.
+Note: in the fall of 2020 these requirements are slightly different.

 Participating in one program during the calendar year (January 1 through November 30) will lead to a $100 program incentive delivered via your paycheck at the end of the calendar year.
 Participation in any number of wellness programs is encouraged; however, the maximum financial reward available is $200 (for two different programs).